Caraxes and Daemon Targaryen

-He was red, huge, and lean.
+Caraxes was red, huge, and lean.
 In battle he was formidable, fearsome, and experienced.
-During the Dance, Caraxes was about half the size of the huge Vhagar.
+During the Dance of the Dragons, Caraxes was about half the size of the huge Vhagar.
 Meanwhile, Vhagar was three times the size of younger dragons such as Tessarion or Seasmoke.

-Atop Caraxes, Daemon challenged Aemond Targaryen at Harrenhal.
-Aemond rode Vhagar.
-All four were killed in the fight over the God's Eye.
+Atop Caraxes later in the civil war, Daemon challenged Aemond Targaryen and Vhagar at Harrenhal.
+All four were killed in the ensuing Battle Above the Gods Eye.
 At the end of the fight, Vhagar locked with Caraxes and they fell into the Gods Eye.
 While in freefall, even as Vhagar's claws opened up Caraxes's belly and used her teeth to tear off one of his wing-arms, Caraxes locked his teeth onto the larger dragon's throat and tore it out.
 Vhagar did not survive the force of the fall.
 Somehow, Caraxes managed to live long enough to pull himself out of the water and onto the shore, even though his entrails were falling out and one of his arms had been torn clean off.
 The dragon soon died in front of the walls of Harrenhal.

 Known dragonriders of Caraxes